LukeRT-UWA/Let-s-Talk-Tech/README.md

 ## Installation

-To utalise this app navigate to https://lets-talk-tech.herokuapp.com/.
+To utilise this app navigate to https://lets-talk-tech.herokuapp.com/.

 ## Usage